 Tokyo has emerged as the top Asia Pacific city by property investment prospects in 2022, muscling aside second-place Singapore after the city-state took the honour the last two years in a row, according to a report released this week.

-Hong Kong, meanwhile, saw its standing improve as it moved up to the 14th spot after finishing rock bottom among 22 key cities for two years running, said the nonprofit Urban Land Institute, which issued the report with PwC.
+Hong Kong, meanwhile, saw its standing improve as it moved up to the 14th spot after finishing rock bottom among 22 key cities for two years running, said the nonprofit Urban Land Institute, which issued the Emerging Trends in Real Estate Asia Pacific 2022 report in cooperation with PwC.

 Sydney, Melbourne and Seoul rounded out the top five as investors continue to embrace markets characterised by stability, abundant core capital and a flight-to-safety approach, said ULI, which polled 233 real estate professionals in the region.